DarkAtra/v-rising-discord-bot/docs/index.md

 # V Rising Discord Bot

-Welcome to the documentation for V Rising Discord Bot.
+Welcome to the documentation for the [v-rising-discord-bot](https://github.com/DarkAtra/v-rising-discord-bot).
 The bot allows you to display some information about your v rising server on discord.

 This is what an embed looks like: